FAQ: The end of Friends of Trees’ Portland partnership

 We are doing everything we can to make sure that there is still community tree planting in Portland.
 We are talking to partner organizations, community members, and government officials about how we can make tree planting easier, more accessible, and more equitable.

 Toward continuing to plant trees in Portland neighborhoods that need them most – and continuing to do so in a way that engages community, and is inclusive and equitable – in partnership with Verde, Cully Air Action Team and other community organizations we will implement a concentrated community tree planting project in Cully and surrounding east Portland neighborhoods, funded privately, in our 2022-23 season.
-You can read more about this project in the July 2022 edition of our enews, Treemail, coming out soon (you can sign up to receive Treemail and other Friends of Trees news here).
+You can read more about this project in the July 2022 edition of our enews, Treemail, (you can sign up to receive Treemail and other Friends of Trees news here).

 We will also continue growing our work with other municipalities throughout the region, as we find great value in these partnerships and what they can accomplish.
 And no matter where we plant, we will plant the Friends of Trees Way.